Stress and Stress Response

 Stress is a normal physical response to events that make you feel threatened or under some form of pressure.
 In small doses, this pressure helps you to stay focused, energetic and alert, but when stress becomes overwhelming, it can be damaging your health and well-being.

 When you perceive a threat, your nervous system responds by releasing stress hormones in to your body including adrenaline and cortisol.
 These hormones arouse the body for emergency action.
 Usually your heart starts pounding faster, muscles tighten, blood pressure rises, breath quickens and your senses become sharper.
-These physical changes increase your strength, speed, reaction time and enhance your focus and in such way your body is preparing you to either fight or flee from the danger at hand.
-This is called the “fight-or-flight” reaction, or the stress response.
+These physical changes increase your strength, speed, reaction time and enhance your focus.
+This is your body preparing you to either fight or flee from the danger at hand.
+This is called the ‘fight-or-flight’ reaction, or the stress response.

 Causes of Stress